BWeeks101/pimpmyquiz/README.md

 7. I would like to be able to search for rounds and questions that other users have created, and use them to populate a quiz.

 #### As a Returning User:
-1. I need be able to search for, view and edit any quizzes I have created.
+1. I need be able to search for, view and edit/delete any quizzes I have created.
 2. I need quiz sheets/master quiz sheets to automatically reflect changes I make to a quiz when it is saved.

 ## Wireframes